coruus/android-bootimage/README.markdown

 A very minimal Python script to correctly split Android boot images so that they can be modified an put back together again.

+(It also dumps some header data to a YAML file.)

 It has none of the fancy features of `abootimg` at the moment.
 Its sole virtue is that it is possible to put its output back together again.